Everything you always wanted to ask us

 General questions about the procedure

 The result is a flow curve.
-From this flow curve,
+From this flow curve, the

-- RIp0,2 comparative yield strength to tensile test is determined
+- RIp0,2 comparative yield strength to tensile test

-- RIp0,2 Comparative tensile strength to tensile test determined
+- RIp0,2 Comparative tensile strength to tensile test

 It is a software algorithm that uses the three-dimensional shape of a hardness impression to calculate material characteristics using FEM simulations.